pereznetworks/pereznetworks.github.io/README.md

 # A Web App Forge
 By Daniel Perez

-Welcome to GitHub.io portal, here you can look at all my projects that have setup a public repository.
+Welcome to my GitHub.io portal, here you can look at all my projects that have a public repository.

 To check my release projects I am hosting live, here is my portfolio site
 - https://dap-dev.herokuapp.com/